 So, if you genuinely want to juice things up with your gabbing partner, read my version – its more dynamic, point for point:

 1. Vanessa says, be anti-boring.
 I say be anti-everything

 Like, don’t bother asking someone what they do for a living.
 Who the hell cares?
 Instead, start off with, ‘the world sucks.
 Why get up in the morning?
 Give me one good reason to get out of bed.
 If you do, I’ll buy you a drink’.
 (An incentive to the listener to talk with you).

 2. Vanessa says to start strong.

-You know what, it doesn’t matter whose party it is, or what your nosy host thinks about your tattooed mate wearing a chastity cage.
+So, you know what, for a real good bitchin conversation, it doesn’t matter whose party, or what your snooty host thinks about your tattooed caveman.
 Why should you explain how you met the love of your life – in a chat room on the Dark Web – or about your romantic first date in the back of a cab in Vauxhall?
 Keep it on the low.